asdian/CS1.6-Tuts/README.md

 # CS1.6-Singleplayer-Setup
-## Guide to set up the game for testing mods.
+## Guide to set up the game for testing mods or just for fun.

 > [!WARNING]
 > This is a long step, make sure you followed carefully.
 A slight miss can lead to game crash/unstable.